Home

 The Chapter 13 Repayment Plan

 The repayment plan must cover priority claims in full unless a priority creditor chooses to be moved further down the list.
-The plan should cover all secured debt to at least make sure the creditor gets the full value of the collateral.

 In the case of unsecured debt, a debtor does not necessarily have to pay back all debts, but they will pay any disposable income to these creditors.